smartiniOnGitHub/fastify-cloudevents/README.md

 - `onRouteCallback`, callback who will handle the generated CloudEvents, in Fastify hook `onRoute`
 - `onCloseCallback`, callback who will handle the generated CloudEvents, in Fastify hook `onClose`
 - `onReadyCallback`, callback who will handle the generated CloudEvents, in Fastify hook `onReady`
-- `cloudEventOptions`, CloudEvent options commomn to all generated event instances; anyway objects are copied to not be shared between instances
+- `cloudEventOptions`, CloudEvent options common to all generated event instances; anyway objects are copied to not be shared between instances

 all plugin options are optional, and have a default value.